 The thallium stress test can show:

-- the size of the heart chambers
+- the size of your heart chambers

-Complications from the test are rare, but may include:
+Rare complications from the test may include:

 - difficulty breathing